Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #1 Introduce any new food slowly and carefully to your Yorkie in case of an allergic or adverse reaction.
 Arf-ter all, Yorkies are known to have ultra-sensitive stomachs and gastrointestinal issues. :/ Give small amounts on the first day and slowly increase the quantity provided that there’s no adverse reaction.
+Keep in mind that not all dog-safe food is suitable for daily consumption.

 #2 Follow the 10% rule: A dog should eat 10% of total daily calories from treats, vegetables, and fruit.
 Just like any treat, remember to feed human food used as treats or snacks in moderation (again, no more than 10% of daily treat/snack limit), even after safely introduced.